Mitigating the Impact of Noisy Edges on Graph-Based Algorithms via Adversarial Robustness Evaluation: Experiment

 Table~\ref{table:compare3} shows the solution quality of graph-based spectral clustering algorithm on the USPS and the MNIST data sets.

 The clustering outcomes of our approach are derived by selecting the top 2,000 and 1,500 nodes with the highest robustness from the USPS and MNIST data sets, respectively.
-It is evident that our method surpasses the baseline kNN algorithm by over 14\% and 10\% in accuracy on the USPS and MNIST data sets, respectively, demonstrating the effectiveness of our approach in mitigating the effects of noise.
-Furthermore, the exceptional results achieved by our approach, which surpasses the second-best denoising method by margins of 8\% for the USPS and 9\% for the MNIST data sets, validate the advantage of employing an algorithm on nodes with reduced sensitivity to noisy edges over existing methods that concentrate on the elimination of such edges.
+It is evident that our method surpasses the baseline kNN graph by over 14\% and 10\% in accuracy on the USPS and MNIST data sets, respectively, demonstrating the effectiveness of our approach in improving the solution quality.
+Furthermore, the results achieved by our approach, which surpasses the second-best denoising method by margins of 8\% for the USPS data set and 9\% for the MNIST data set, validate the advantage of employing the algorithm on nodes with reduced sensitivity to noisy edges over existing methods that concentrate on the elimination of such edges.

-Experimental results reveal that methods aimed at resolving noisy issues by removing noisy edges do manifest a clear improvement on the USPS data set, although they fall short of the enhancements our method provides when compared to the baseline.
-On the MNIST data set, however, their effects are marginal, with the consensus method and spectral sparsification achieving only 1.5\% and 0.5\% increases in accuracy, respectively.
+It can be seen that methods aimed at resolving noisy issues by removing noisy edges do manifest a clear improvement on the USPS data set, although they fall short of the enhancements our method provides when compared to the baseline.
+On the MNIST data set, however, their effects are marginal, with the consensus method and spectral sparsification method achieving only 1.5\% and 0.5\% increases in accuracy, respectively.
 We conjecture that this is attributable to the MNIST data set containing a greater number of features than the USPS data set, which may include more non-robust features that can induce noisy edges.
 Consequently, the task of excising noisy edges from MNIST is significantly more formidable.
 Existing denoising methods face difficulties in purging noisy edges without also eliminating beneficial edges.
-In contrast, our approach, which involves selecting nodes that are robust to noise and executing graph algorithms exclusively among these robust nodes, serves as an attack-agnostic method.
+In contrast, our approach, which involves selecting nodes that are robust to noise and executing graph-based algorithms exclusively among these robust nodes, serves as an attack-agnostic method.
 This renders it highly effective for both the USPS and MNIST data sets.